VodVas/TextFinder/README.md

 ___
 **🌟 Clean Architecture with MVC Pattern**

+- Model-View-Controller (MVC):
-Model-View-Controller (MVC): This utility follows the MVC pattern to separate concerns:
+This utility follows the MVC pattern to separate concerns:
 Model: Contains data representation (TextObjectInfo, TextObjectType).
 View: Manages user interface rendering (TextFinderView).
 Controller: Coordinates user input and application logic (TextFinderPresenter).
-SOLID Principles:
+-SOLID Principles:
 Single Responsibility: Each class has a distinct responsibility.
 Open/Closed: New text finders can be added without modifying existing code.
 Liskov Substitution: All finder classes implement the same interface.
 Interface Segregation: Interfaces are kept lean for specific functionalities.
 Dependency Injection: Services are injected to promote testability.
 ___
 **📊 Performance and Scalability**